kmcelwee/fsi-web-scraping-seminar/seminar-1/delete-me.md

 CSVs are limited because they require one value for each row and each column.
 If we were trying to add a `Hashtags Used` column, we might get ten or fifteen values in each row.
-If for example, Walmart used the hashtags "#retail", "#IndependenceDay", and "#savings", we could combine with some kind of unique character like a semicolon: `retail;IndependenceDay;savings`.
+If, for example, Walmart used the hashtags "#retail", "#IndependenceDay", and "#savings", we could combine with some kind of unique character like a semicolon: `retail;IndependenceDay;savings`.
 Or we could use JSON...